 “Having the child safety community at the table during the development and innovation stages rather than after vehicles and features are in production will decrease risks and enhance child safety,” the report noted.

 Some of the suggestions include establishing strong safety standards, knowing and allowing for best practice car seat safety and educating first responders and law enforcement.
+We would also argue putting some thought for the safety of pregnant women while considering what features to have in a autonomous car.

 Can a Driverless Future Guarantee Our Safety & Security?